nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-A student with the same matriculation number already exist.
+A student with the same matriculation number already exists.

     * 1a1.
-TAPA shows an error message
+TAPA shows an error message.

         Use case ends.

 * 1b.
 The matriculation number of the student is not in the input command.

     * 1b1.
-TAPA shows an error message
+TAPA shows an error message.

         Use case ends.

 * 1c.
 The name of the student is not in the input command.

     * 1c1.
-TAPA shows an error message
+TAPA shows an error message.

         Use case ends.

 * 1d.
 The module code that the student is currently taking is not in the input command.

     * 1d1.
-TAPA shows an error message
+TAPA shows an error message.

         Use case ends.